conoro/ytpodders/README.md

 - [ ] reinit - Clear the DB completely and delete both local and Dropbox MP3s

 ## More TODOs
+- [ ] Add configurable limit on number of videos to download per channel the first time (default 5 seems reasonable)
 - [ ] Error Checking and Handling
 - [ ] Add proper Go-style logging everywhere instead of all of these Print statements
 - [ ] clean up output